Working With Files and Directories

 $ ls

-To see a list of the aliases you have defined, use the alias
+To see a list of the aliases you have defined, use the alias command with no arguments:

 $ alias